jantimon/icu-to-json/readme.md

 2. **No parsing at runtime**
  The precompiled JSON can be rendered without any string parsing at runtime
 3. **Flexible**
- The runtime is able to not only return strings but also richtext elements (e.g. JSX)
+ The runtime is able to not only return strings but also any object (aka rich text elements like JSX)
 4. **Types**
  The compiler has an optional feature to generate typescript types for the ICU messages and their arguments